-(measure: subscribers per 100 people; source: The International Telecommunication Union)
+(measure: subscribers per 100 people; Source: The International Telecommunication Union)

-For that indicator, The International Telecommunication Union provides data for India from 1960 to 2016.
-The average value for India during that period was 14.28 subscribers per 100 people with a minumum of 0 subscribers per 100 people in 1960 and a maximum of 86.95 subscribers per 100 people in 2016.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 1960 to 2020.
+The average value for India during that period was 19.81 subscribers per 100 people with a minimum of 0 subscribers per 100 people in 1960 and a maximum of 87.32 subscribers per 100 people in 2017.

 Definition: Mobile cellular telephone subscriptions are subscriptions to a public mobile telephone service that provide access to the PSTN using cellular technology.
 The indicator includes (and is split into) the number of postpaid subscriptions, and the number of active prepaid accounts (i.e. that have been used during the last three months).
 The indicator applies to all mobile cellular subscriptions that offer voice communications.
 It excludes subscriptions via data cards or USB modems, subscriptions to public mobile data services, private trunked mobile radio, telepoint, radio paging and telemetry services.